 The LS45 and Svedovsk 8x10D camera, along with accessories will fit into a large backpack, making it a portable large format digital solution.

-Update: The first 4x5 engineering sample sensor is expected June 20, 2018.
+Update: The first 4x5 engineering sample sensor is expected in September 2018.
 Production LS45 backs should be ready later in the year.

 STATUS: October 2017